 First the respect word.
 I have heard that a lot.
 Here’s the thing, no one can make someone respect them.
 I know everyone thinks they deserve respect; and not just any respect but the respect they feel they are owed.
 The issue with this especially when you are in a not so great place filled with emotions and hurt; respect is subjective.
 I could think respect is just not cursing at me and someone else respect could be speaking to them a certain way or tone.
 It isn’t about a mom disrespecting you or your husband.
 Action and more specifically self-action is important here.
 First thing that should happen is a sit down with your husband and an understanding of boundaries should be discussed and actions that shall be taken if boundaries are crossed.
 As a wife it is in our nature to defend our husband.
 A woman talks sideways to my husband and before she can get out a second word out I am there; present and accounted for interjecting and letting her know what is unacceptable.

-As a step mom we don’t have that luxury in dealing similar with the mom of the child, and we shouldn’t.
+As a bonus mom we don’t have that luxury in dealing similar with the mom of the child, and we shouldn’t.
 We spend everyday being our husband’s partner and standing right by their side; but sometimes we have to place the step mom hat on and stand strongly behind our husband.
 We don’t have to speak for our husband.
 If you are by yourself and the mom speaks disrespectfully – stop before you reply and think ” what is the best thing I can do for our (you, your husband and the mom) child right at this exact moment”.
 If you still feel yourself wanting to respond on a personal level stop again and pray , meditate do whatever brings you to a clearer mindset.
 Don’t fall for any setups to get you to engage in a back and forth.

 Things like what your husband faults are or emotional outbursts can sometimes make you go into defense mode.
 Don’t.
 Smile and speak about the child in a loving manner.
 Even if all you can remember to say is ” whatever we need to do for the child” ” I want to help in any way to facilitate a good environment for the child” “my only focus and or goal is for the child” to ” that is between you and my husband” Keep that positive mindset.
 Stay in the lane you created for yourself and for the benefit of your new family.
 Don’t allow yourself to speak on anything else.
 This is showing your strength and your love for the child.
 If there is still negative engagement remove yourself from the conversation; not in a disruptive way but in a calm and positive way.
 Always remember if your only correlation to the mom is through the child then all your actions and responses should be for the child.